 We’re still united.
 Only stronger in our collective power than ever.

-Our legacy is comprised of the following organizations: AIDS Foundation of Dayton, Dayton Area AIDS Task Force, AIDS Foundation Miami Valley, Columbus AIDS Task Force, Metropolitan Residential Services, David’s House of Compassion, Ohio AIDS Coalition and Camp Sunrise.
+Our legacy is comprised of the following organizations: AIDS Resource Center Ohio, AIDS Foundation of Dayton, Dayton Area AIDS Task Force, AIDS Foundation Miami Valley, Columbus AIDS Task Force, Metropolitan Residential Services, David’s House of Compassion, and Ohio AIDS Coalition and BRAVO.